 When you serve this kabocha no nimono, make sure you don't throw away the cooking broth.
 It has such a wonderful flavor, it's worth putting some in the dish with the squash to mop up, as best you can.
 Or just drink it, there's no judgement here!

-Typically, you’d serve this Japanese simmered squash as a side to other dishes.
+Typically, you'd serve this Japanese simmered squash as a side to other dishes.
 You might find it alongside rice, seaweed salad, yakitori (skewers) or a range of other mains.
-But it would be just as good with say roast chicken, pork chops or even as a snack on it’s own.
+But it would be just as good with say roast chicken, pork chops or even as a snack on it's own.
+I had it with chawanmushi (savory custard) which made a tasty light lunch.

 Kabocha no nimono is such an easy and tasty way to bring out the natural sweetness in this wonderful squash.
 The broth is a simple mix, but has such great umami flavors.
 Perfect with Japanese mains, or really any excuse you like.